Negotiations

 Face negotiation theory, as proposed by Oetzel and Ting-Toomey, provides a framework for understanding conflict behaviours in negotiation.
 It posits that cultural backgrounds significantly impact negotiators’ attitudes toward “face,” or social image, affecting their negotiation strategies.
 This theory is particularly relevant in cross-cultural negotiations, where differing cultural norms around face can lead to misunderstandings and conflicts.

-The role of culture in negotiation
+The role of culture in negotiations

 Cultural differences can significantly impact negotiation processes and outcomes.
 As Gulbro and Herbig point out, effective negotiation styles in one culture may be inappropriate or ineffective in another.
 For example, direct communication may be valued in Western cultures, while indirect communication may be preferred in Eastern cultures.